ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/README.md

 A quick guide to get it working

+The Hardware can be purchaced from Z80 kits (RC2014) https://z80kits.com/shop/micro-sd-card-module/

 ### SD card
 most modern SD cards appear to work.
 Ideally type 10 or faster The card size needs to be >512Mb